Medically reviewed by Drugs.com. Last updated on Mar 9, 2022.

 When you use the inhaler for the first time, or if you have not used it for 5 days or longer, it may not deliver the right amount of medicine with the first puff.
-Therefore, before using the inhaler, prime it by spraying the medicine four times into the air away from the face, and shaking it well before each spray.
+Before using the inhaler, prime it by spraying the medicine 4 times into the air away from the face, and shaking it well before each spray.

 How to use this medicine:

 - Take the inhaler out of the carton before you use it for the first time.

 - Do not use the inhaler for this medicine with any other medicine.

 - Remove the cap from the mouthpiece of the actuator.